mikescar/dotfiles/README.md

 Simple, just a collection of dotfiles that are useful to me.
 The dotfiles are in files/, to allow for easy copy from repo and keep separate from the .git or whatever else I might add later at the root.

-No clever script to create/modify symlinks, or to sync files to repo.
+No script to create/modify/remove symlinks, or to sync a file list.
+I've read too much this morning on ways to use git and bash to rip through dirs --all fun to mess around with in bash--but it's time to get some actual work done.

 To keep your local copies up to date, just run *copy* from your home directory:
 `mikescar@host:~ $ cp -Ruv .dotfiles/files/* .`

 That's it.
 Maybe a clever script later if this becomes unwieldy.